How to Fix Your Early Braking in Karting (And Gain Lap Time)

 But be careful at the concertino effect!

-By the lawsof physics it will always seem like you may be braking later if you’re following from behind, but it may well just be an impression, just by the fact that distance contracs as speed contracts and vice versa on exit, distance expands as speed expands.
+By the laws of physics it will always seem like you may be braking later if you’re following from behind, but it may well just be an impression, just by the fact that distance contracts as speed contracts and vice versa on exit, distance expands as speed expands.

 3. Use Onboard Videos